nelvadas/GraalVM-Polyglot-Labs/03/README.md

 # Objective
 The purpose of this lab is to showcase **Java interoperability with guest language types.**

- To do so, we are going to follow the following steps;
+ To do so, we are going to follow the next steps;
-*  Manually download a CSV dataset of covid-19 hospitalisation's number per day and  per departement in France.
+*  Manually download a CSV dataset of covid-19 hospitalisation's number per day and departement in France.
-*  Create a new Java/Python polyglot REST endpoint `/covid19/fr/trends/{departmentId}` to visualize covid trends in the specified departement.
+*  Create a new Java/Python/R polyglot REST endpoint `/covid19/fr/trends/{departmentId}` to visualize covid trends in the specified departement.
-*  The Java REST Controller will rely on a Polyglot Call `( Java -> R)` using ` Java Proxy Arrays` Parameters to get the graphics representing the covid-19 trends in the specified department.
+*  The Java REST Controller will rely on a Polyglot Call `( Java -> R)` with ` Java Proxy Arrays` parameters to get the graphics representing the covid-19 trends in the specified department.
-*  Return the graphics to the browser in `image/svg+xml`format
+*  The controller returns the graphics to be displayed to the browser in `image/svg+xml`format